ChatKitty/chatkitty-js/README.md

 The source code of the website can be found [here](https://github.com/ChatKitty/chatkitty-api-docs).
 Contributions are welcome!

+A complete SDK reference document is hosted at https://chatkitty.github.io/chatkitty-js/

 ## Questions?
 Need Help?
 Found a bug?
 If you've got questions about setup, usage, special feature implementation in your chat app, or just want to chat with a ChatKitty dev, please feel free to [start a thread in our Discussions tab](https://github.com/ChatKitty/chatkitty-js/discussions)!